22/23 FA Cup Predictions & Betting Tips

 Here you’ll have the simple task of betting on which team makes it through to the next round, with no pressure of guessing score-lines, or, indeed, scorers.

-As the FA Cup hots up and we edge towards the business end, this bet may become more practical, with only the best teams playing for Cup glory.
+As the FA Cup hots up and we get into the ‘Proper’ rounds, this bet may become more practical, with only the best teams playing for Cup glory.

 FA Cup Inplay betting tips